Poznań Fara

 Built between 1651 and 1701, the structure was engineered by Polish and Italian masters in the Baroque style, who also incorporated Roman architectural aspects such as the monumental Corinthian columns in the interior.
-In the mid-18th century Pompeo Ferrari designed the main altar standing at 17 meters in height and the main entrance from the Old Town.
-In 1876 an organ constructed by Friedrich Ladegast was installed inside the Church.
-The Fara, like most of the city, was spared from destruction during World War II.
+In the 18th century, the artisan Pompeo Ferrari designed the main altar standing at 17 meters in height and the main entrance from the Old Town.
+In 1876, an organ constructed by Friedrich Ladegast was installed inside the Church.
+The Fara, like most of the city, was spared from destruction during the Second World War.

+Pope Benedict XVI raised the shrine to the status of Minor Basilica via decree on 17 June 2010.

 History

-In 1570 Bishop Adam Konarski brought the Jesuits to Poznań, who were given permission to occupy the former Church of Saint Stanislaus.
+In 1570, Bishop Adam Konarski brought the Jesuits to Poznań, who were given permission to occupy the former Church of Saint Stanislaus.
 In 1651, the construction of a new temple began and the plans of which were probably sent from Rome (traditionally the author of the project was Bartłomiej Nataniel Wąsowski - rector of the Jesuit College in Poznań and theoretician of architecture).
 Initial work (until 1652) was directed by Italian-born Tomasz Poncino.
 The Swedish Deluge (1655-1660) suspended the work.
 In 1705, the Fara was consecrated, despite the Church being incomplete.
 In the years 1727-1732 Pompeo Ferrari remodelled the main entry and the interior, thus bringing the final phase of construction to an end.

 Following the 1773 fire and the 1780 collapse of the nearby Mary Magdalene Collegiate Church, the Fara became the new seat of the Poznań clergy.
-In 1913 the whole complex was renovated; the work was cut short by World War I. During the Invasion of Poland and World War II, the Fara was spared but stripped of its rich ornaments and turned into a warehouse by the Wehrmacht.
+In 1913, the entire complex was renovated; the work was cut short by World War I. During the Invasion of Poland and World War II, the Fara was spared but stripped of its rich ornaments and turned into a warehouse by the Wehrmacht.
 War damage was cleared by 1950.